Wood Baseball Bats and Billets

 Broken bats will work as patterns as long as they are complete, still in 1 piece and not broken too badly.

-All models are available in Ash, Birch and Hard Maple.
+All models are available in Ash, Birch, and Hard Maple with limited availability in Hickory and Oak.

-Model 271 - Shown in Ash with orange stained barrel and handle Weight rating: MEDIUM ENDLOADED
+Model 271 - Shown in Maple with black stained handle and torched barrel Weight rating: MEDIUM ENDLOADED

 This traditional model 271 is probably the most popular bat in use today.